 About the time of the Apostle's martyrdom, Agricola, the conqueror of Britain, was receiving a Greek education at Marseilles.
 It is not an overstatement to state that the general Latin conquest was providentially delayed till Rome had been sufficiently imbued with the language and ideas of their predecessors, and had incorporated many parts of that civilization with their own.

-And if the wisdom of the divine pre-arrangements is illustrated by the period of the spread of the Greek language, it is illustrated no less by that of the completion and maturity of the Roman government.
-When all parts of the civilized world were bound together in one empire, - when one common organization pervaded the whole - when channels of communication were everywhere opened - when new facilities of traveling were provided, - then was "the fullness of time" (Galatians 4:4), then the Messiah came.
+And if the wisdom of the divine pre-arrangements is illustrated by the period of the spread of the Greek language, it is illustrated no less by that of the completion and maturity of Rome's government.
+When all parts of the civilized world were bound together in one empire, when one common organization pervaded the whole, when new facilities of traveling were provided, then was "the fullness of time" (Galatians 4:4), then the Messiah came.

-But in all that we have said of the condition of the Roman world, one important and widely diffused element of its population has not been mentioned.
+But in all that we have said of the condition of the world Rome created and dominated, one important and widely diffused element of its population has not been mentioned.
 We have lost sight for some time of the Jews, and we must return to the subject of their dispersion, which was purposely deferred till we had shown how the intellectual civilization of the Greeks, and the organizing civilization of the Romans, had, through a long series of remarkable events, been brought in contact with the religious civilization of the Hebrews.
-It remains that we point out that one peculiarity of the Jewish people, which made this contact almost universal in every part of the Empire.